"Pseudo-furry" videos raise questions about pop culture and Furry fandom

 Marketing with popular trends can can create gateways, or it can water things down.
 Let me relate this to Capital Cities and their music.

 I'm not a musician, but I've enjoyed getting in fursuit and being a backup dancer for music videos.
-I've had personal and professional association with MTV.
-My animation resume includes over 30 TV music videos, and I'm a music lover that likes blogging about it.
+I've had personal association with MTV.
+I'm a music lover that likes blogging about it.
 So let me say:

 Capital Cities are a case study in music industry product of now.
 Pay close attention, and you may notice that their bio on itunes flips events in their website bio, and claims the band to be two commercial jingle writers who met on Craigslist intending to create an "indie" dance-pop band.
 (Did they muddle timing to call it more "indie"?)